 Metal Roof Cost

-- It will take about 2 - 3 weeks to install
+- It will take about 2 to 3 weeks to complete

 - Metal roofing costs for steel, zinc, aluminium and copper